Lawyer for Hong Kong protester asks court for shorter term | Law-Order

 - China

-A lawyer for the first person convicted under Hong Kong's national security law asked Thursday for no more than 10 years in prison instead of the possible life sentence faced by the former restaurant waiter in a closely watched case as China tries to crush a pro-democracy movement.
+A lawyer for the first person convicted under Hong Kong's national security law asked Thursday for no more than 10 years in prison instead of the possible life sentence faced by the former restaurant waiter in a closely watched case as China's ruling Communist Party tries to crush a pro-democracy movement.

 Tong Ying-kit was convicted Tuesday of inciting secession and terrorism for driving his motorcycle into a group of police officers during a July 1, 2020, pro-democracy rally while carrying a flag bearing the banned slogan, "Liberate Hong Kong, the revolution of our times."
 Tong, 24, will be sentenced Friday, the Hong Kong High Court announced.

-The ruling Communist Party imposed the security law on the former British colony last year following anti-government protests that erupted in mid-2019.
-All of the territory's leading pro-democracy figures have been jailed under other laws.
+Beijing imposed the security law on the former British colony last year following anti-government protests that erupted in mid-2019.
+The crackdown prompted complaints the ruling party is violating the autonomy promised when Hong Kong returned to China in 1997 and hurting its status as a global business center.
+Officials reject the criticisms and say Beijing is restoring order and instituting national security protections similar to those of other countries.

-At a hearing, Tong's lead defense lawyer, Clive Grossman, asked for a sentence of no more than 10 years.
+At a hearing, Tong's lead defense lawyer, Clive Grossman, asked the three-judge panel for a sentence of no more than 10 years.
 He said the court hadn't found the attack was deliberate, no one was injured and Tong's secession-related offense qualified as minor under the law.

+The court ruled Tuesday that Tong's actions were an act of violence aimed at coercing the Hong Kong and mainland governments and intimidating the public.
+It said carrying the flag was an act of incitement to secession, rejecting defense arguments that Tong couldn't prove to be inciting secession just by using the slogan.

 Judge Anthea Pang said the court will follow the "usual statutory term" and legal interpretations of the national security law but gave no indication of what that might be.